luisdiegogomez/MFEM-Example-11-Writeup/mfem_annotation_template.md

 As mentioned previously the boundary conditions are homogenous Dirichlet.
 We apply homogeneous Dirichlet boundary conditions on $\partial \Omega$. `ess_br` stores the attributes of the boundary and flags the attributes corresponding to homogenous Dirichlet boundary conditions. `MarkExternalBoundaries` applies the boundary conditions on all external boundaries.

-We set up the parallel bilinear forms on the finite element space for _ and _.
-This is created using the class `ParaBilinearForm`.
+We set up the parallel bilinear forms on the finite element space for the Laplacian operator and Mass.
+This is created using the class `ParaBilinearForm`:

 ```cpp
     ParBilinearForm *a = new ParBilinearForm(fespace);